Chickasaw: Treaty of Pontotoc Creek and Removal (1832-1837)

 In 1832 after the state of Mississippi declared its jurisdiction over the Chickasaw Indians, outlawing tribal self-governance, Chickasaw chiefs assembled at the national council house on October 20, 1832 and signed the Treaty of Pontotoc Creek, ceding their remaining Mississippi territory to the U.S. and agreeing to find land and relocate west of the Mississippi River.
 Between 1832 and 1837, the Chickasaw would make further negotiations and arrangements for their removal.

 Unlike other tribes who received land grants in exchange for ceding territory, the Chickasaw held out for financial compensation: they were to receive $3 million U.S. dollars from the United States for their lands east of the Mississippi River.

 In 1836 after a bitter five-year debate within the tribe, the Chickasaw had reached an agreement to purchase land in Indian Territory from the previously removed Choctaw.
 They paid the Choctaw $530,000 for the westernmost part of their land.
 The first group of Chickasaw moved in 1837.
-For nearly 30 years, the US did not pay the Chickasaw the $3 million it owed them for their historic territory in the Southeast.

 The Chickasaw gathered at Memphis, Tennessee, on July 4, 1837, with all of their portable assets: belongings, livestock, and enslaved African Americans.
 Three thousand and one Chickasaw crossed the Mississippi River, following routes established by the Choctaw and Creek.
-During the journey, often called the Trail of Tears by all the Southeast tribes that had to make it, more than 500 Chickasaw died of dysentery and smallpox.
+During the journey, often referred to as the Trail of Tears, more than 500 Chickasaw died of dysentery and smallpox.

 When the Chickasaw reached Indian Territory, the United States began to administer to them through the Choctaw Nation, and later merged them for administrative reasons.
 The Chickasaw wrote their own constitution in the 1850s, an effort contributed to by Holmes Colbert.

 After several decades of mistrust between the two peoples, in the twentieth century, the Chickasaw re-established their independent government.
 They are federally recognized as the Chickasaw Nation.
 The government is headquartered in Ada, Oklahoma.